-Cephalaria squamiflora is an extremely rare chasmophyte shrublet known in Crete only from two locations above the gorge of Samaria.
-The photos above were taken in Kakiskla near Linoseli.
+Cephalaria squamiflora is an extremely rare chasmophyte shrublet known in Crete only froma few locations in the White Mountains.
+The photos above were taken in Kakiskala near Linoseli.

 Cephalaria squamiflora is endemic to the Aegean region, where it is known from six islands: Gioura, Chios, Ikaria, Amorgos, western Crete (Lefka Ori), and Karpathos (Mt Kalilimni).
 Four related species occur further west in the Mediterranean basin (Bacchetta & al. 2008): C. balearica in Mallorca, C. bigazzii in south-western Sardinia, C. ebusitana in Ibiza and C. mediterranea in eastern Sardinia (doubtfully also Corsica).
 (Reference: Bacchetta, G., Brullo, S. & Giusso del Galdo, G. P. 2008: Cephalaria bigazzii (Dipsacaceae), a new relic species of the Cephalaria squamiflora group from Sardinia. – Edinburgh J. Bot.
 65: 145-155.)